eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

         port: 22
 ```

-To learn more about ControlPlane, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-control-plane).
+To learn more about the `ControlPlane` kind, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-control-plane).

 ## KubernetesControlPlane

-The Kubernetes Control Plane specifies all the resources required to deploy the ioFog Control Plane on a Kubernetes cluster.
+The `KubernetesControlPlane` kind specifies all the details required to deploy the ioFog Control Plane on a Kubernetes cluster.

 ```yaml
 apiVersion: iofog.org/v2